-Such an expanded vision of reality (because, I repeat, unicorns, green antenna martians, Thor and Marian apparitions would be real in its realm, in the same way as Miss Scarlet O’Hara, Professor Walter White, The Toxic Avenger, and Mario Bros) we should not rule out the possibility that our physical world, that seems so tangible to us, could be the result of some unimaginable (at least for our rudimentary minds) higher order imagination.
+Once taken such an expanded vision of reality (because, I repeat, unicorns, green antenna martians, Thor, and Marian apparitions would be real in its realm, in the same way as Miss Scarlet O’Hara, Professor Walter White, The Toxic Avenger, and Mario Bros), we should not rule out the possibility that our physical world, which seems so tangible to us, could be the result of some unimaginable (at least for our rudimentary minds) higher order imagination.

 As Spanish physicist Pseudópodo writes in a magnificent entry in his blog, “nobody lives in the whole reality.
 The problem is when someone thinks that his subspace is the only reality and insists on denying dimensions to the world. (…) The lesson that teaches me science is that there are more things in heaven and earth than our philosophy can dream”.